mischah/itunes-remote/readme.md

 iTunes:
 ```

-But you also can pass command line arguments to quickly start a search with starting the CLI:
+**Note:**
+You can also pass commands and options from the outside.

 ```
-$ itunes search nicknack -artist
+$ itunes stop --exit
 iTunes:
-Hold on …
-✔ Found songs by ”nicknack“ and generated a temporary playlist ✔ Playing 44 song(s) ♪♬
-iTunes:
+✔ Stopped playing ♪♬
+$
 ```

 ## Thanks